andreaceccanti/keycloak-saml-federation-provider/README.md

 ## Build instructions

 This build relies on changes not yet merged upstream.
-To have the required dependency, checkout this branch:
+To have the required dependencies, checkout this branch:

 https://github.com/eosc-kc/keycloak/tree/metadata-enchancments